Three digital technology tips to save not for profits money

 Perhaps you’re about to start a new digital technology project?
 If so, our Agile Project kick-off kit will give you the tools, templates and tips you need for a successful kick-off workshop.
 Get your free copy of the Agile Project kick-off kit.

 There are lots of smart people working in not for profits.
 That means there’ll be plenty of other solutions for maximising the bang for your IT buck and we’d love to hear them.
-So please leave a comment below or contact James on +64 4 939 0062 or [email protected] if you’d like to share your ideas.
+So please contact James on +64 4 939 0062 or [email protected] if you’d like to share your ideas.